Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Supporting Information

 \begin{acknowledgement}

 This research was supported by Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, through the Gas Phase Chemical Physics program (E.A.H, V.S, T.X, S. R. L.) and Atomic, Molecular, and Optical Sciences program (D.H. and M.H.G.).
+The authors would also like to acknowledge Paul Houston for his achievements in physical chemistry throughout the years and how his contributions to the field have helped shape the directions of future research.

 \end{acknowledgement}